 - Financials- Financials form an integral part of the analysis of technology.
 Since technology companies are asset-light traditional valuation metrics, they usually don’t work very well.
 The focus must be on free cash flows generated and the bottom line of the company with specific importance to growth in these variables.
 If the company is at loss, a trend analysis must be done to find out whether an increase in revenue is causing a decline in the loss reported.
 This can potentially identify a company’s strategy towards a break-even point and can give the investor a timeline for profitability.

 The technology sector in India is one of the most rewarding and high growth areas for investment.
 The industry in India is dominated by IT companies who provide services to clients all over the globe.
 This has made the Indian IT industry one of the most booming industries in the world.

-One of the main advantages that India has over other countries is the cost of labor.
-The cost of labor is significantly lower for the quality of IT professionals India produces.
-This creates a favorable scenario for global companies that can typically outsource in India at relatively lower costs.
+One of the main advantages that India has over other countries is the cost of labour.
+The cost of labour is significantly lower for the quality of IT professionals India produces.
+This creates a favourable scenario for global companies that can typically outsource in India at relatively lower costs.
 Indeed, due to this reason, technology companies in India have seen massive growth in the past two decades and continues to grow at a decent rate.